 Welcome to a kingdom of animals… real, ancient and imagined: a kingdom ruled by lions, dinosaurs and dragons; a kingdom of balance, harmony and survival; a kingdom we enter to share in the wonder, gaze at the beauty, thrill at theMichael D. Eisner, April 22, 1998

-In total, there are around 2000 animals, representing 300 species at the Animal Kingdom.
-The park is accredited by the Association of Zoos and
+There are around 2000 animals, representing 300 species at the Animal Kingdom.
+The Association of Zoos and Aquariums and the World Association of Zoos and Aquariums accredits the park.

 Despite being the newest theme park at Walt Disney World, Animal Kingdom has plenty of interesting statistics and facts.